AhmadEleiwa/POS-System/README.md

 <img src='assets/carttabel.png' width='100%' />

 ### Single Cart Manpluation
 After choosing to any cart from the list.
 It navigate you to this cart as shown below.
 For each cart you can change the description or the QTY for the single product or Deleting Product from the list or adding new product by clicking on producin porduct list.
-Also, There's Tax and discount for each cart
+Also, There's Tax and discount for each cart.
+As shown nd as the carts table, sort and the filteration could be applied.
 ```ts
 interface Cart {
   cartId: string;